fau-klue/empirist-corpus/README.md

 ## Authors

-The EmpiriST 2015 shared task was organized by Michael Beißwenger, Sabine Bartsch, Stefan Evert and Kay-Michael Würzner.
+The corpus data was collected, tokenized and part-of-speech tagged by Michael Beißwenger, Sabine Bartsch, Stefan Evert and Kay-Michael Würzner who organized the EmpiriST 2015 shared task.

 Ines Rehbein, Josef Ruppenhofer and Victor Zimmermann added sentence boundaries and automatically mapped the STTS pos tags to UD pos tags.